 2 Almost Every Holiday Out There

-Most days of the year have been marked as holidays to celebrate one event or another.
-Most of these days are considered Hallmark holidays—that is, holidays that only exist to increase sales for businesses.
-They are named after Hallmark Cards, Inc., which sells greeting cards for almost every occasion.
+Throughout the year, countless days are marked as holidays to celebrate something, but many of these are Hallmark holidays—created primarily to boost sales for businesses.
+The term comes from Hallmark Cards, which publishes cards for almost every occasion.

-There are holidays like Sweetest Day, which was created by a candy company with the sole intention of selling more sweets.
-There is also Tax Day, Clergy Appreciation Day, National Boss Day, and Ferris Wheel Day.
-Curiously, the tag has been extended to traditional holidays like Valentine’s Day, Father’s Day, and Mother’s Day.
+Examples include Sweetest Day, invented by a candy company to sell more sweets, as well as Tax Day, Clergy Appreciation Day, National Boss Day, and even Ferris Wheel Day.
+Traditional holidays like Valentine’s Day, Father’s Day, and Mother’s Day have also been co‑opted.

 1 Toilet Paper